What is TAP?

 Does it work?

 The TAP is a partnership between the school curriculum and the agricultural industry / businesses around us.
-Since August 2012 to December 2017 there have been 343 people providing direct curriculum content with teachers PD /students.
+In 2019, there were 153 individual community and industry personnel involved in the development and delivery of TAP curriculum and associated teacher PD.
+This equates to 402.5 hours, or $16,094* of imputed value for time generously donated to support TAP initiatives. (*Dollar value of unfunded industry time calculated at $40/hr.)
+Since August 2012 to December 2019 there have been over 455 people providing direct curriculum content with teachers PD /students.

 TAP Highlights 2017